top of page

 Recommendations

-Conservation lac Brome promotes additional restrictions to protect the lake and ensure reduced phosphorus inputs which contribute to the eutrophication of the lake and more specifically to the multiplication of cyanobacteria (blue-green algae).
+Conservation Lac Brome promotes additional restrictions to protect the lake and ensure reduced phosphorus inputs which contribute to the eutrophication of the lake and more specifically to the multiplication of cyanobacteria (blue-green algae).

 Wakeboarding